In the girls’ top 10, Lena replaced Fien (short for Jozefien, the Dutch form of Josephine).

 In the girls’ top 10, Malak and Anna replaced Ines and Louise.
 In the boy’s top 10, Amir, Lucas and Yanis replaced Ayoub, Nathan and Anas.

 Morocco World News notes that “heavy immigration from Morocco and other Muslim countries has left its traces, as Mohamed has been the most common male name in the Brussels Region recently.”
 Mohamed was the #1 boy name in Brussels from the late 1990s until 2011, in fact.
 And the same wave of immigration has given a big boost to many other Arabic names (Amir, Bilal, Hamza, Imran, Malak, Nour, Rayan, Yousra, etc.) within the last few decades.

 Here are two recent sets of name rankings out of the United Arab Emirates.

-In mid-2013, the UAE’s Ministry of Health released “year to date” baby name rankings topped by Mariam/Fatima and Mohammed:
+First: In mid-2013, the UAE’s Ministry of Health released “year to date” baby name rankings topped by Mariam/Fatima and Mohammed:

-Earlier this month, the Knowledge and Human Development Authority (KHDA) of Dubai — one of the 7 emirates in the UAE — released lists of popular girl names and boy names according to a survey of school registration records.
-I’m not sure what age range the records covered, but these lists were also topped by Maryam and Mohammed:
+Second: Earlier this month, the Knowledge and Human Development Authority (KHDA) of Dubai — one of the 7 emirates in the UAE — released lists of popular girl names and boy names according to a survey of school registration records.
+I’m not sure what age range the records covered, but these rankings were also topped by Maryam and Mohammed: